Spring Time Checks to Prevent Basement Leaks

 Photo courtesy of Ibabyart.com

 If you have a swimming pool in your backyard or an underground sprinkler system, be sure to check them to make sure they are not leaking water.
 Even a small leak in a pool pump or hose can completely saturate the soil in your yard creating a significant risk of damaging your home’s foundation.
 If you live in an area where property lots are close together, saturated soil could also be indicative of leak in your neighbors pool pump or underground hose.
 Basement waterproofing professionals will examine all potential sources of water.

 Photo courtesy of Petworthrowhouse.com

 Many basement leaks can be avoided by being proactive.
 If this is your first summer at your property, you’ll want to conduct the checks listed above before deciding which if any basement waterproofing needs to be done this year.
-Montreal and the surrounding area is known of torrential downpours during the summer months which is why spending some time now to examine all potential water entry sources can help you avoid basement leaks down the road.
+Toronto and the surrounding area is known of torrential downpours during the summer months which is why spending some time now to examine all potential water entry sources can help you avoid basement leaks down the road.